-Internal walls

-Repair category:

-Notes: There are some textured plaster finishes.
+Ceilings Repair category: Notes: There are some textured plaster finishes.
 These types of finishes may contain asbestos material.
-If works affecting asbestos-based products are to be undertaken, it is advisable to seek specialist advice.
+If works affecting asbestos based products are to be undertaken it is advisable to seek specialist advice.
+There is staining over the extractor hood in the kitchen.
+The area was dry when tested.